 Activities: The Heirloom Seed Sanctuary maintained a “living” local heirloom seed collection, hosted a webinar series to teach seed saving skills, celebrated seasonal change at Equinoxes and Solstices and sponsored Kingston Seedy Saturday.

 How we began saving seeds: Carol and Robert Mouck began working to establish the Heirloom Seed Sanctuary with the Sisters in 1999.
 They worked with about 400 varieties of vegetables, flowers and herbs they had grown and saved from Foxfire Farm in Napanee, Ontario since 1974.

-People involved: Heirloom Seed Sanctuary gardener and seed saver Cate Henderson was hired in 2008 and now oversees the activities and volunteers that help with continuing the seed saving tradition.
-Sr. Alda Brady and Sr. Shirley Morris are often to be found working in the gardens, greenhouse and barn, and a loyal committee of Sisters meets in an advisory capacity each month.
-Recently the Heirloom Seed Sanctuary has joined the CRAFT (Collaborative Regional Alliance for Farmer Training) Kingston network to offer an internship to a young person interested in learning about seed saving and sustainability.
+People involved: Heirloom Seed Sanctuary gardener and seed saver Cate Henderson was hired in 2008 and oversaw the activities, volunteers and interns that helped with continuing the seed saving tradition.
+Sr. Alda Brady, Sr. Shirley Morris and several other Sisters were often found working in the gardens, greenhouse and barn, and a loyal committee of Sisters met in an advisory capacity each month.